-As summer returns, so too does the Farmers’ Market at Harvard, which runs on Tuesday from mid-June through November (Noon-6pm at the height of the season).
-For the 2017 season, the Market will run June 6 through November 21 (no markets July 4, August 22 & 29, October 24).
-Vendor applications for the 2017 Market will be online February 1st.
+As summer returns, so too does the Farmers’ Market at Harvard, which runs on Tuesday from mid-June through November (Noon-6pm).
+For the 2019 season, the Market will run June 11 through November 25.
+Vendor applications for the 2019 Market will be online February 1st.

 The Market was founded in 2005, and operates on The Plaza outside Harvard’s Science Center (near the corner of Oxford and Kirkland Streets).
 The Farmers’ Market at Harvard accepts Food and Nutrition Service (FNS) food stamps, Women, Infant & Children (WIC) vouchers, and Senior Farmers’ Market Nutrition Program (SFMNP) coupons.
 The Harvard Farmer's Market also doubles the value of EBT purchases up to $15 per week.
 Donate here to support SNAP Match, the organization that makes this possible.